bptlab/Context-Aware-Change-Detection/README.md

 ### Sepsis

-The Sepsis dataset provides an event log representing the hospital treatment process of patients having sepsis (https://data.4tu.nl/articles/dataset/Sepsis_Cases_-_Event_Log/12707639).
+The Sepsis dataset provides an event log representing the hospital treatment process of patients having [sepsis](https://data.4tu.nl/articles/dataset/Sepsis_Cases_-_Event_Log/12707639).
 It includes laboratory measurements as recurring activities, where the result of the measurement is stored as an event attribute.
 The event log includes 1,050 cases with 15,214 events representing 16 activities.

 ### MIMIC-IV